DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 If refresh GraphiQL in the browser, you will see your custom API.

-Another neat benefit of customizing and trimming down the API specification is that it allows DataSQRL to generate more efficient data layers.
+Another neat benefit of customizing and trimming down the API specification is that it allows DataSQRL to generate more efficient data services.
 DataSQRL automatically removes computations that aren't visible in the API and selects optimal index structures for the database based on the filters that are available in the API.

 ### Pagination